approov/web-quickstart-fingerprintjs-javascript/README.md

 You need to go into the [FingerprintJS Dashboard](https://dashboard.fingerprintjs.com) and obtain the browser and API tokens.

-Considering that your browser token is `aaaaa12345`  and the API token is `bbbbb12345` then your command should look like this:
+Assuming that your browser token is `aaaaa12345`  and the API token is `bbbbb12345` then your command should look like this:

 ```text
 approov web -fingerprintjs -add aaaaa12345 -apiToken bbbbb12345 -region RoW -embedResult